developerforce/TH_CloudPages_PrefCenter/README.md

-These are the sample HTML files that correspond with the Marketing Cloud Trailhead module, **Custom Preference Center Development**, being released in December 2021.
+These are the sample HTML files that correspond with the Marketing Cloud Trailhead module, **Custom Preference Center Development**, released in February 2022.
 They are branded based on a fictional bank, Cumulus.

 Files include:
 1) **Unsubscribe Confirmation:** Processing page for a one-click unsubscribe link from an email.